joshbruce/fourth-earth-raw/public/extensions/content.md

 Why not have both?

 A character hides at a challenge level 1 and earns one point torward their rank in hiding.
 Now, that same character sneaks at a challenge level 1 and earns one point toward their rank in sneak *and* another point in hide.
+(Similar to ranks increasing for a skill and tool separately but at the same time.)

 The unique part of sneaking is the movement, hence no point earned in sneaking for only hiding.
 Both require hiding (going unseen), however, so sneaking does improve hiding.
 One could even argue that characters should get two points in hiding because sneaking is more difficult; not our argument to have.